-The grounding at terminal X10 of the SC6 drive controller must not be used for protective grounding.
-The housing for the drive controllers must be connected to the protective grounding using the M6 ground bolt (4.0 Nm, 35 Lb.inch).
+PS6A24, PS6A34: The grounding at terminal X10 of the PS6 supply module must not be used for the protective grounding of the PS6 drive system in combination with SI6.
+The housing for the PS6 supply modules must be connected to the protective grounding by the M6 ground bolt.
+Obey a tightening torque of 4.0 Nm (35 Lb.inch).